brucemcpherson/effex-api-client/README.md

   return fiddler;
 }
 ```
-To conitue the conversation, Apps Script could use the keys provided to write something back, and if the initiating app (or some other) were listening they'd get the reply that Apps Script had updated the data too.
+To continue the conversation, Apps Script could use the keys provided to write something back, and if the initiating app (or some other) were listening they'd get the reply that Apps Script had updated the data too.

 ### Events